 Treatment for varicose and spider veins varies from one patient to another depending on many contributing factors; however, they are typically isolated and confirmed by venous Doppler ultrasound and revealed upon physical examination.
 Some individuals with varicose and spider veins go without treatment or therapy.
 Left untreated, varicose vein symptoms can rarely be alleviated, normal venous flow cannot be re-established and the possibility of further complications is increased.
 As for spider veins, foregoing treatments means the existing veins remain as more and more new spider veins develop.

-Varicose veins and spider veins can be treated with safe and effective in-office procedures.
+Varicose veins, spider veins, and vein disease in general can be treated with safe and effective in-office procedures.
 Venous disease and varicose veins afflict upwards of 20% of the adult population – 25% of women and 15% of men.
 In the United States, that translates into more than 40 million Americans.
 If your varicose veins and spider veins are causing you significant discomfort, or you have developed complications, you are more likely to require treatment.